Dutch Loango-Angola: Early attempts (1624)

-As part of the Groot Desseyn plan, the Dutch West India Company, which had been founded in 1621, tried to capture Luanda after they had captured Salvador da Bahia, the capital of Brazil.
+As part of the Groot Desseyn ('Grand Design') plan, the Dutch West India Company (WIC), which had been founded in 1621, tried to capture Luanda after they had captured Salvador da Bahia, the capital of Brazil.
 Under the leadership of Piet Hein, a Dutch fleet tried to capture Luanda in 1624, but failed, because Filips van Zuylen had tried to capture the city a few months earlier as well, leading the Portuguese to build reinforcements.

-After Piet Hein captured the Spanish treasure fleet in 1628, the Dutch West India Company once again tried to set the Groot Desseyn plan in motion.
+After Piet Hein captured the Spanish treasure fleet in 1628, the WIC once again tried to set the Groot Desseyn plan in motion.
 With plenty of resources to pay for their military expenditure, the Dutch successfully captured Recife and Olinda, the core region of Brazilian sugar cane plantations, in early 1630.

 Capture of Luanda (1641)

 In 1641, a Dutch fleet under the command of Cornelis Jol, seized Luanda from the Portuguese.
-On 25 August 1641, the Dutch landed 2,145 troops near Luanda under the command of Cornelis Jol.
+On 25 August 1641, the Dutch landed 2,145 troops near Luanda under the command of Jol.
 Upon the Dutch arrival, 800 Portuguese, some soldiers and some civilians, fled and regrouped at Kilunda.
 On 19 September, the Dutch drove them from that position and forced them to fall back to the Portuguese plantations along the Bengo River.
 The Dutch then fortified their positions along the river.

 Dutch forces took control of Luanda and signed a treaty with Queen Nzinga of the Ndongo Kingdom.
 Nzinga unsuccessfully attacked the Portuguese at Fort Massangano.
 She recruited new fighters and prepared to engage the Portuguese in battle again, but Salvador Correia de Sá led Portuguese forces from Brazil in expelling the Dutch and reasserting control in Angola.
 Nzinga's forces retreated to Matamba again.